GuglioIsStupid/LOVEPower/README.md

 TODO

 When compiling, its recommended to do the first build with ONLY `make`.
 After that you may do `make -j#`

+# TODO
+- Implement wiimotes (love.wiimote)
+- Implement Mii data (love.mii)
+- Implement transforms (under love.graphics)
+- Implement quads (under love.graphics)

+Not in a specific order.